LaunchCodeEducation/gis-devops/src/project-requirements/zika-client-rest/index.rst

 When you initialize the Map Notes you will need to reference these two divs by their ids (mapnotes-manager and mapnotes-active-note).

+.. admonition:: note

+    You may want to change the CSS of your map.
+If it is currently set to take up 100% of the screen, it will be difficult for the user to see and interact with the Map Notes Manager that will be loaded in the next step.

 Initialize Map Notes
 --------------------